%load_ext autoreload

 ]

-# for run faster, limit number of lines
+# to run faster, limit number of lines

 data_df = data_df[~data_df.line.between(133, 142)]